TechEmpower/FrameworkBenchmarks/README.md

 all three servers can be the same computer, and you will need to ensure you have passwordless sudo access to `localhost`.

-We run all tests on [Ubuntu 14.04](http://www.ubuntu.com/download/server), so it is recommended you use this for development or use.
+For all Linux framework tests, we use [Ubuntu 14.04](http://www.ubuntu.com/download/server), so it is recommended you use this for development or use.
+Furthermore, the load server is Linux-only, even when testing Windows frameworks.

 ## Configuration File Usage

-TFB takes a large number of command line flags, and it can become tedious to specify them repeatedly.
+TFB takes a large number of command-line arguments, and it can become tedious to specify them repeatedly.
 We recommend you create a `benchmark.cfg` file by copying the example `benchmark.cfg.example` file and modifying as needed.
 See `toolset/run-tests.py --help` for a description of each flag.

 For running in *verify* mode, you can set the various hosts to `localhost`.
-For running in *benchmark* mode, you will need the public IP addresses.
+For running in *benchmark* mode, you will need all of the servers' IP addresses.

-Note: environment variables can also be used for a number of the arguments
+Note: environment variables can also be used for a number of the arguments.

 ## Installation Basics